Honor Flight to War Memorials Scheduled

 Condemn veterans who attacked Capitol

-There is a disturbing number of current and former military persons identified among those who broke into the capitol to overturn the election.
+There is a disturbing number of current and former military personnel identified among those who broke into the Capitol to overturn the election.
 About 20 percent of the nearly 300 arrested, according to NPR.
-They should no longer receive treatment at VA hospitals, get the GI Bill for attending school or obtain a mortgage loan.
+They should no longer receive treatment at VA hospitals, get the GI Bill for attending school, or obtain a mortgage loan.

 Continue reading